Använd istället knappen Skriv ut längst upp till höger på sidan.

 - Targeted extended sampling is performed if something indicates further examination.
 Ultrasound of the liver can be performed if the liver enzymes increase.
 Gastroscopy should be performed and celiac disease determined if hemoglobin, vitamin B12, iron, calcium and possibly 25-OH vitamin D are low.
 Antibodies for gluten can be checked.

 Growth hormone treatment due to short stature was introduced in Sweden 1988.
-Today, continuous estrogen hormone replacement is given to nearly 100% of women with diagnosed Turner syndrome.
+Today, continuous estrogen hormone replacement is given to nearly 100 % of women with diagnosed Turner syndrome.
 Transition to the adult clinic primarily to a gynecologist for continuous estrogen prescription but also to a specialist in internal medicine, endocrinology, cardiology, or general practitioner is needed if any comorbidity, as mentioned above is present.
-The estrogen hormone replacement can be continued life long or possibly until the patient wants to reduce the dose or alternatively continue to the age of corresponding menopause for women without Turner syndrome.
+The estrogen hormone replacement, handled by a gynecologist annually, can be continued life long or possibly until the patient wants to reduce the dose or alternatively continue to the age of corresponding menopause for women without Turner syndrome.
 Breast cancer is very rare in Turner syndrome.
 Mammography is performed according to guidelines for women in the population.
 Estrogen treatment doses are shown in the Pediatric and the Gynecological chapters, respectively, in the Guidelines below (Vårdprogram).

 If a Y-fragment is present gonadectomy is recommended due to the risk for gonadoblastoma.
 Pregnancy induction and possible oocyte donation, permitted in Sweden since 2003, can be discussed with the gynecologist.
 MRI of the heart/aorta must be performed before any pregnancy induction is planned or initiated!
 Pregnancy is not recommended if cardiac and/or vessel abnormalities are present or have been operated.

-Blood sampling regarding thyroid function and prescription of medications can be handled annually by the gynecologist.
-Levothyroxine substitution is initiated if hypothyroidism is present, lipid lowering agents can be considered if pathologically elevated lipids are present in spite of euthyroidism.
-Possible diabetes mellitus should be dealt with according to current guidelines in the population.
+Blood sampling regarding thyroid function yearly and levothyroxine substitution is initiated if hypothyroidism is present, lipid lowering agents can be considered if pathologically elevated lipids are present in spite of euthyroidism.
+Possible diabetes mellitus, osteoporosis and fractures should be dealt with according to current guidelines in the population.

 General advice regarding diet and physical activity should be given to avoid overweight, obesity and osteoporosis.